Skip to content

 Thermal runaway is the worst-case scenario for an EV manufacturer.
 Once the excess heat has escaped the cell, it can result in burning, melting, and explosions: not ideal for any driver.

-How Die Cut Parts Elongate EV Battery Life
+How Can Die Cut Parts Extend EV Battery Life?

 EV batteries are full of delicate components that require effective, lightweight connections to ensure healthy battery life.